ambsenyestudi/AutomatedTests/README.md

 ## Round trip

 Up to now we have relayed on Google to be fast enough to provide us with answers.
-Unfortunately, that is not always the case, specially when *testing inhouse applications*, so for thoroughness let's wait some seconds before typing at the input and then close our driver
+Unfortunately, that is not always the case, specially when **testing inhouse applications**, so for thoroughness let's wait some seconds before typing at the input and then close our driver

 ## Waits an bys

-Now let's use som Expected conditions for our waits to be more efective and find out more about By class.
+Now let's use some *Expected Conditions* for our waits to be more effective and find out more about By class.